I am a collector of

 baseball gloves.
 Definitely worth a look-see.

-GloveCollector.com – look here if you are interested in price guides,
+GloveCollector.com – look here if you are interested in price guides, catalog

 The